Introduction to Formula Fields

 IS_BEFORE(date1, date2)

-Returns TRUE if date1 is before date2.
+Returns 1 if date1 is before date2, or 0 otherwise.

 Example: